twada/twowaysql/README.txt

   /*IF ctx[:foo]*/foo = /*ctx[:foo]*/'abc'/*END*/

 When the condition returns a truthy value, TwoWaySQL treats statements in "/*IF*/" and "/*END*/" as active.
-In the above example, "foo = /*ctx[:foo]*/'abc'" will be output only when 'eval(ctx[:foo])' retuens an truthy value.
+In the above example, "foo = /*ctx[:foo]*/'abc'" will be output only when 'eval(ctx[:foo])' returns an truthy value.

 ==== usage